jiafuei/vmdrs-py/README.md

 Compiling from source
 ---
-This project is compiled using [Maturin](https://github.com/PyO3/maturin).
+Rust compiler is needed since this project is compiled using [Maturin](https://github.com/PyO3/maturin).
 ```
 pip install maturin
 maturin build --release